ozaner/ozanerhansha.github.io-OLD/_posts/2018-01-23-minkowski-spacetime.md

 <!-- *It looks similar to euler's formula, $$e^{i\theta}=\cos \theta + i\sin\theta$$, with space being the complex plane and time being the angle $$\theta$$.
 The imaginary part will come in handy later.* -->

 This is an example of a 3D spacetime.
 It has 2 dimensions of space and 1 of time.
-Our universe has 3 space and 1 time dimensions making our spacetime, referred to as *Minkowski Spacetime*, 4 dimensional.
+Our universe has 3 space and 1 time dimension, making our spacetime ( referred to as *Minkowski Spacetime*) 4 dimensional.

 <!--more-->